Inside the Minds of Enterprise Nonprofit & Education Board Members

 Key Insights

-Enterprise Nonprofit & Education Board Members score highest on Stakeholder (4.8/5) and Narrative (4.4/5).
-Over the past six months, the most notable change is an increase in Operations orientation.
+Enterprise Nonprofit & Education Board Members score highest on Stakeholder (4.5/5) and Narrative (4.3/5).
+Over the past six months, the most notable change is an increase in Technology orientation.
 Their leading priority is maintaining operational readiness for eventual response, while their most pressing challenge is organizational adaptation required as world context continuously changes.
-They measure success through employee retention and trust in new leadership at direct relief and make decisions using safety buffer approach - plan for longer timelines to accommodate unknowns and mistakes.
-Language that resonates includes "unfinished work", "solve this", and "take positive action".
-5 distinct behavioral archetypes emerge, with 30% clustering around archetype a approaches.
+They measure success through returns competitive with peer endowments and make decisions using cycle-tested patience - confident in long-term view allows weathering temporary dislocations.
+Language that resonates includes "thoughtful", "figured it out", and "differentiated thinkers".
+4 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Enterprise Nonprofit & Education Board Members?